 - Take your children to the state capitol or court house.
 Try to be there when elected officials will be available, or when guided tours are held.
 Also check into opportunities for teens to work as Pages in the state legislature.

 - Go to the fire or police department.
-Call ahead and see if they will do a presentation if you can bring a small group.
+Call ahead and see if they will do a presentation for your small group.

-Online Programs: Online education and support has quickly become one of the easiest and most effective ways to supplement your curriculum.
-FutureSchool is just one example.
-A comprehensive math and English teaching system for American students and their families, FutureSchool utilizes a variety of tools like customized lesson plans, live teacher support and detailed progress reports.
+Online Programs: Digital resources are one of the easiest and most accessible ways to supplement your curriculum.
+Sites like FutureSchool are just one example.
+It’s a comprehensive math and English teaching system for American students and their families; FutureSchool utilizes a variety of tools like customized lesson plans, live teacher support and detailed progress reports.

 Books: Think outside the textbook.
 Having your child read a novel that follows a textbook lesson (i.e. reading The Red Badge of Courage while studying the Civil War) is the most obvious strategy, but you can get even more creative.
 Use Egyptian paper dolls to supplement an ancient history lesson.
 Recite and/or act out parts of the Illiad while studying the history of Rome.
 Enjoy a book about constellations and the mythology behind them while studying the solar system.